walkerford/rareskills-homework/src/week1/bonded-curve-notes.md

 ![](curve2.png)

-With a 5 tokens already sold (in green, reserve = 15), to purchase another 5 tokens will cost 40 (in orange there are 40 boxes).
+With 5 tokens already sold (in green, reserve = 15), to purchase another 5 tokens will cost 40 (in orange there are 40 boxes).

 This is the same as saying the purchase price is the final supply (55) less the initial supply (15), which makes 40.